 We now turn our attention to the proof of Theorem~\ref{thm-main3}.
 For this, let $S$ be a big family in $W_N(\Z)$.
-An application of Proposition~\ref{prop-jac} with $R = \Z_p$ and $\phi$ equal to the indicator function of $S_p \cap W_N^0(\Z_p)$ yields that
+An application of Proposition~\ref{prop-jac} with $R = \Z_p$ and with $\phi$ equal to the indicator function of $S_p \cap W_N^0(\Z_p)$, along with Lemma~\ref{lem-ksiolajidebt}, yields that

 In the next lemma, we determine $\on{Vol}(G_N(\Z_p))$: \begin{lemma} We have that $\on{Vol}(G_N(\Z_p)) = \xi_{p,n}^{-1} = (1-p^{-1})(1 - p^{-n-1}) \times \prod_{i = 2}^{n} (1 - p^{-i})^2$, and also that $\on{Vol}\big((\on{SL}_n \times \on{SL}_{n+1})(\Z_p)\big) = (1 - p^{-n-1}) \times \prod_{i = 2}^n (1 - p^{-i})^2$. \end{lemma} \begin{proof} We prove only the claimed formula for $\on{Vol}(G_N(\Z_p))$, as the other formula can be proven similarly.
 Since $G_N$ is smooth over $\Z$, we have that $\on{Vol}(G_N(\Z_p)) = \#G_N(\mathbb{F}_p)/p^{\dim G_N}$.
 It is easy to see that $\dim G_N = 3n^2+3n$, and by Lemma~\ref{lem-prodhgl2}, we have that